About the course

 Graduates will earn an Elementary I-II credential from the American Montessori Society.

-The all-inclusive early bird course tuition above includes:
+The course tuition above INCLUDES:

 - Early Childhood Overview online course for Elementary training participants who do not hold an internationally recognized Early Childhood credential